camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-api.md

   .list();
 ```

-Apart from variable related filter criteria, these behavior differs.
+Aside from variable related filter criteria, this behavior differs.
 Whenever a **non-variable-filter-criterion** is used
 more than once inside a query, only the value which was applied last is utilized:
 ```java
 List<Task> tasks = taskService.createTaskQuery()